pereznetworks/A-jQuery-demo-Building-An-Interactive-Form/README.md

                 cvv is verified to be 3 digits and numbers only

-                if above input requirements are not met a red text error appear directly under each field
+                if above input requirements are not met a brown text error appear directly under each field

 # Exceeds: